 I really like Nick Bantock’s art in the “Griffin and Sabine” series.
 Something I like about it is it seems so dreamy and ethereal.
 He uses bits of photographs and stamps and other ephemera in order to create his art.
 There is acrylic paint, certainly, and tissue paper as well.
 But the most important part to me is that he uses objects.

-I read his book on how to create his style of art and he says to make color photocopies of everything you use.
+I read his book “Urgent 2nd Class” about how he makes his art.
+He says to make color photocopies of everything you use and not use the originals.
 I felt cheated when I read that.
 I thought that everything he was using in his artwork was real.
-It gave it all a magical, totemic quality.
+It gave it all a magical, totemic quality, a sense of risk.
 Now, not so much.
-Sure, it is beautiful, but it isn’t the same.
+Sure, it is beautiful, but it isn’t the same to me.

-I’ve been making collage art, inspired by him and others, and I’m torn as to whether to use copies or originals.
+I’ve been making collage art, inspired by him and others.
+I’m torn as to whether to use copies or originals.
 I can see the points for both sides.

 Well, I’ll be honest.
-It wasn’t nice at first.
+It wasn’t nice at first to have things not come out the way I’d imagined.
 But I’ve learned to like it.
 At first I was pretty upset that what I was aiming for just wouldn’t materialize.
-I mean I had all the pieces – how come they won’t go together like I think they should?
-But they never do.
-And sometimes what results is far more interesting.
+I had all the pieces – how come they won’t go together like I think they should?
+But sometimes what results is far more interesting.
 Sometimes it isn’t, but then I just don’t tell people what I was aiming for.
 I act like I meant it to look like that.
-Even if it does look like what I was planning for, they don’t care anyway.
+Even if it does look like what I was planning for, they wouldn’t know anyway.

-For now, I’m using the real thing, but doing it carefully.
+For now, I’m using originals, but I’m doing it carefully.
 I’ll try out something with a real piece (like a stamp, or a foreign bank note, or a fortune from a cookie) but maybe it isn’t “the” piece.
 I’m learning how that kind of paper works with the glue and the paint I’m using.
-Then I can use that knowledge for when I make a “real” piece.
-I’m not making the same work of art, I’m just not making ones with the same focus.
+Then I can use that knowledge for when I make a “real” piece, with more meaningful ephemera.

 I can see another advantage to using copies – the paper is always the same.
 So there is no adjustment to be made for different textures or absorption rates.
 If the materials are all the same, it frees you up to work on composition and style.